 We could eat this combination of gorgonzola, dark greens, and polenta pretty much every day of the week.
-Our Otto File Yellow Corn Polenta lends an underlying jot of creaminess to the already creamy sauce and beans.
-The gorgonzola cream sauce reheats well — when you’re ready to warm it back up again, reheat it in a saucepan under medium low with a splash of half-and-half.
+Our Red Flint Corn Polenta lends an underlying jot of creaminess to the already creamy sauce and beans.
+The gorgonzola cream sauce reheats well — when you’re ready to warm it back up again, reheat it in a saucepan under medium-low with a splash of half-and-half.

 Polenta with Broccoli Rabe, White Beans and Gorgonzola Cream Sauce